joshuaalley/joshuaalley.github.io/index.md

 [You can find my CV here](CV.pdf).

-I hold a Ph.D. from Texas A&M (2020), and a bachelor of arts from Gettysburg College (2015).
+I recently received a Ph.D. from Texas A&M, and also hold a bachelor of arts from Gettysburg College (2015).

+Together with Rosella Capella Zielinski, Kaija Schilde, Alexander Kirss and Ben Fordham, I am a co-organizing an online workship series in the Political Economy of Security.
+The workshop gives scholars opportunities to receive constructive feedback and discuss bridging the nexus of political economy and security.
+You can find the workshop schedule [here](http://www.bu.edu/pardeeschool/research/project-on-the-political-economy-of-security/).

 I publicly version-control all of my solo-authored working papers, so manuscripts, data, and code are all available on [GitHub](https://github.com/joshuaalley).